How Much Water You Need To Drink Every Day?

 and electrolytes shrivel.
 Especially people engaged in active sporting activities will fail to perform well if the fluid balance is not maintained.

-You might have experienced how weak you felt when you were dehydrated at some times in the past.
-Extreme dehydration can even make you break down totally… sickly and bedridden as well.
+You might have experienced how weak you felt when you were dehydrated in the past.
+Extreme dehydration can even make you break down totally… sickly, and bedridden.

 Let us examine how much water a person needs to drink in normal working and living conditions.